Gougères made with beer is a delicious game day snack or party appetizer.

 Gougères is a puff pastry with cheese made with Pâte à Choux pastry dough which is the same dough used to make cream puffs.

 It’s really easy to make and the recipe yields 30 medium size cheese puffs, enough to serve approximately 4-6 people, or more if you will be serving a variety of other snacks as well.

 To adapt this recipe for grampy, I made this recipe using white whole wheat flour to fit into our alternative ingredients for grampy’s diet.
 I used Guinness stout beer and Gruyère cheese for their bold flavors.
-Even though the ingredients are strong flavors they each have a nuttiness and richness that blended well together.
+Even though the ingredients are strong flavors they each have a nuttiness and richness that blended very well together.

 If you like milder flavors you can use a mild lager beer and cheddar cheese or just make a traditional Pâte à Choux for Gougères and add your favorite cheese and maybe some bacon – YUM!.
 You can also eliminate the beer and use water which is normally used in puff pastry recipe.
 The possibilities are endless with this recipe.Print